jancarloviray/graphql-react-starter/README.md

 # GraphQL React Starter

-GraphQL Node.js Starter is a bloat-less, ORM-free boilerplate using [Node.js](https://nodejs.org/), [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) through [Babel](http://babeljs.io/) and using [GraphQL](http://graphql.org/) for API creations and consumption.
+GraphQL Node.js Starter is a hot-reloading, bloat-less using [Node.js](https://nodejs.org/), [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) through [Babel](http://babeljs.io/) and using [GraphQL](http://graphql.org/) for API creations and consumption.
 For client-side, this uses [React](https://facebook.github.io/react/), [React-Router](https://github.com/ReactTraining/react-router) and [Redux](https://github.com/reactjs/redux).
-For the database portion, this uses [PostgreSQL](https://www.postgresql.org/) and [SQLite](http://sqlite.org/), accessed through a great query-builder, [Knex.js](http://knexjs.org/)
+For the database portion, this uses [PostgreSQL](https://www.postgresql.org/), accessed through a great query-builder, [Knex.js](http://knexjs.org/)

-The purpose of this starter kit is to be as real-world starter as possible while being simple and bloat-free.
+The purpose of this starter kit is to be as close to being a real-world starter while keeping it simple and flexible.

 **Current Status: still in development, but follow along and contribute if you'd like.**